 Either way…I didn’t get to see the view that I had paid for, but the lower-level clouds lifted for a few minutes during my descent, offering me the following view of western Ometepe.
 If you look closely you’ll even see the single-runway airport that connects Ometepe with the rest of Nicaragua on those few days when the ferries don’t run.
 By the time I reached the trailhead at the end of my hike, the clouds had lowered once again and the upper reaches of the peak, along with that of lower Volcán Maderas, on the other side of the island, were obscured once more…and remained so for the rest of my time on the island.

 Although safety is always the top concern when hiking, I was nevertheless embarrassed by how long it took me to complete the hike.
 Well, “disappointed” is a better word.
-Bernal and I had missed the last bus back to the town, and I had fun watching chickens and pigs frolic while we waited for a moto-taxi, which took us to the booking office.
+Bernal and I had missed the last bus into the town, and I had fun watching chickens and pigs frolic while we waited for a moto-taxi, which took us back to the booking office.
 The travel agent had my change from the previous day’s payment waiting for me, and I told her to give it to Bernal instead as a tip for his services.
 Truth be told, he wasn’t much of a guide; he barely spoke a word despite my efforts to practice my Spanish with him.
 As I wrote a few paragraphs earlier, he didn’t even pack any food!

 A Strange Twist